-So, what can you do to increase your chances of converting from a temporary worker to a full-time employee?
+How do you increase your chances of converting from a temporary contract worker to a full-time employee?

-– If there is a lull in activity or you are close to completing your work, make it a point to find out how and who to ask for more…prospective employers like to see willingness and enthusiasm!
+Stay engaged and “act” as if you are full-time, permanent employee.
+Meaning, don’t assume you don’t have to give it your best since you might not be there long.
+Inquire from your manager about future projects that might be in the pipeline.
+Show your interest in being part of these possible future endeavors.
+If there is a lull in activity, or you are close to completing your work, make it a point to find out how and who to ask for more.
+Prospective employers like to see willingness and enthusiasm.